 Although coaching has been daunting and has pushed me out my comfort zone regularly, it’s been the best thing I could have done.
 My speech has improved and I’m more comfortable in front of people than I’ve ever been.
 My advice is to put yourself out there and trust yourself.
 It’ll be scary and tough at first, but it’ll be for the best in the long run.

-If you'd like to write something about how you're getting on in your job, or anything else stammering-related, go to our Share your story page to find out how.
+If you'd like to write something about how you're getting on in your job, or anything else stammering-related, go to our Submit Something For The Site to find out how.